BugSplat-Git/my-qt-crasher/README.md

 ## 👷 Support

-If you have any additional questions, please email or [support](mailto:support@bugsplat.com) team, join us on [Discord](https://discord.gg/K4KjjRV5ve), or reach out via the chat in our web application.
+If you have any additional questions, please email our [support](mailto:support@bugsplat.com) team, join us on [Discord](https://discord.gg/K4KjjRV5ve), or reach out via the chat in our web application.